markcellus/social-api-import/README.md

 * Vine

+## Feature Roadmap

+Each API will have a standard way of achieving the following with simple javascript methods.
+The goal is for each network interface to follow a hard standard--having the same response format, method signature, and error handling.
+Here are the features that either have been completed or will be in the next few weeks.

+- [x] API loading
+- [x] User logins
+- [ ] Login Status checking
+- [x] Permissions (partial)
+- [ ] User Tokens
+- [ ] User Posts
+- [ ] User Profiles

 ## Usage

 In order to use this package, you must be using a compiler to utilize the latest ES6 javascript syntax.
 I recommend installing [babel](https://babeljs.io/) (or similiar) and `import`ing the [source](/src) files directly.
+Or you can be old-school and use the files in the [dist](/dist) folder. :)

 ### Facebook